mravanelli/SincNet/README.md

 <img src="https://github.com/mravanelli/SincNet/blob/master/SincNet.png" width="400" img align="right">

 ## Cite us
-If you use this codes or part of it, please cite us!
+If you use this code or part of it, please cite us!

 *Mirco Ravanelli, Yoshua Bengio, “Speaker Recognition from raw waveform with SincNet” Arxiv*